verifiablesoftware/vsw/docs/vsw-DID-v1.0.md

 modern software ecosystems.

 ## DIDs used in vsw
-**vsw** v1 uses 2 types of DIDs.
+**vsw** v1 uses various types of DIDs.
 One is to identify an active participant in the **vsw** ecosystem, e.g. a developer, a tester, an auditor, and so on.
 The other type is to identify a unit of software, which we describe in more detail below.
 For both types, we use **did:sov** which is implemented using Indy Node and is compatible with ACA.py agent.

-For the DIDs representing participants, there are two sub-types:
- - Public (write) DIDs: for participants who can issue credentials (write to the ledger)
- - Peer DIDs: those who do not need to issue credentials by their own DIDs.

-To support these 2 types, we will need to design and publish 2 DID schemas.
-The design of these schemas is **to follow*.
+For the DIDs representing participants who issue credentials, they need Public DIDs (aka Write DIDs) to write to the ledger.
+For example, suppose a company Happy Software, Inc. publishes a game HappyBird.
+The company will need a public DID to issue credentials about the software HappyBird.
+Suppose an independent testing organization Games Unlimited wants to publish its evaluation of HappyBird, it will also be issuing credentials and need a public DID.
+General game players will not need a public
+DID as they only verify credentials presented by the registry.

+In the ACA-py agent, Peer DIDs are used for those who do not need to issue credentials by their own public DIDs.
+Ordinary consumers of software, e.g. the game players, do not necessary need a public DID.
+Peer DIDs are used to facilitate the credential verification process (request for proof, and presentation of proof).
+If an individual software developers wants to publish credentials about any software, then he or she is acting as a credential issuer and will need a public DID.

+## vsw Repository Roles
+The **vsw** repository may play multiple roles.
+It is important that we differentiate these roles.
+The most important role it plays is as the **holder** of verifiable credentials issued.
+As a holder, it can interact with a consumer answering his/her proof request with a presentation of proof.
+The consumer can accept the proof as if it is from the issuer (**transitive trust**).
+In this role, the **vsw** repository is a convenient digital **registry** where consumers can request for verifiable information.
+Note that the role of a verifiable credential registry does not imply a "centralized" authority because the trust rests with the issuers, not the holder.

+During the transition period until public DIDs are widely available and adopted, we may provide a convenience utility to allow individual developers to rely on **vsw** to issue credentials on their behalf as a proxy.
+In this role, we will allocate a commonly known public DID for **vsw** to issue these credentials.
+With the credentials, the developer of the software is identified as the true developer, by name and email address, for instance.

+Finally, **vsw** may also serve as the storage system for the published software where consumers can verify its credentials as well as downloading safely using hashlink to ensure its integrity.
+This role can be played by other storage systems as well.

 ## Authenticated Controllers
 Knowing who developed a piece of software is a critical factor for users to decide whether or how much to trust this software.
-In **vsw**, this is represented by the Controller of the vsw DID.
-This entity (person or organization or automated system) is identified by the participant DID.
+In **vsw**, this is represented by the **Controller** of the software's DID.
+This entity (person or organization or automated system) is identified by the active participant DID.
 The **software**, in contrast, is identified by a **passive** DID.
 These concepts are further discussed in the [Proposed DID Core Appendix](https://github.com/w3c/did-core/issues/373).
 In the diagram below, we illustrate graphically the controller relationship.